ystv/showtime/README.md

 Download the OAuth client from the Google Cloud Console (APIs and services /
     Credentials) and save it as `credentials.json` in the project directory.

-Create an empty postgrs database.
+Create an empty postgres database.

 Create a `.env` file with the following parameters: